1Jayso/Downloader/README.md

 ***I have this site where I normally download video tutorials.
 To download I have to copy the link into a downloader to download.
 The process was a little boring for me so I decided to try and automate the process with BeautifulSoup.
 It's not better than your downloader but it serves it purpose beautifully.
 Feel free to make it your own.
-That having been said, if you want to contribute to making it better then you are warmly welcome!***
+That said, if you want to contribute to making it better then you are warmly welcome!***

 ### Ruuning the application